-2.1 Bias in Machine Learning
+2.1.
+Bias in Machine Learning

-Machine learning models and algorithms can have biases introduced at multiple stages.
-Algorithms can contain systematic biases embedded by the moral concepts of developers [27, 55].
-However, data bias is a much more prevalent concern in intelligent systems.
-As Mueller [45] describes, the quality of a system is coupled "with the quality of the data provided, following the old slogan garbage in, garbage out".
+Biases can be introduced in machine learning models and algorithms at multiple stages.
+Algorithms can contain systematic biases embedded by the moral concepts of developers [15, 16].
+However, data bias is a more prevalent concern in intelligent systems.
+As Mueller [17] describes, the quality of a system is coupled with "the quality of the data provided, following the old slogan garbage in, garbage out."
 It follows that an AI system will make biased decisions if it is trained on biased data.
 Notable sources of bias, which we detail below, include historical bias, non-representative sampling, and labeler bias.

-2.1.1 Historical and Sampling Bias.
+2.1.1.
+Historical and Sampling Bias

 Historical bias occurs when a system is trained on data resulting from real, biased scenarios.
-In an early example, St. George's University Medical School introduced a new computer system that systematically denied admission to women and people with 'foreign-sounding names' based on historical data [36, 52].
+In an early example, St. George's University Medical School introduced a new computer system that systematically denied admission to women and people with 'foreignsounding names' based on historical data [18, 19].
 Similar issues persist in many modern systems.
-A CV screening tool at Amazon preferentially hired men even after explicit references to gender, race, and sexual orientation were removed from the dataset [34].
-Algorithms for crime prediction typically rely on historical crime data in which ethnic minorities are over-represented4.
-Even using online proxies to remove sensitive characteristics continues to lead to biased decisions [36, 59].
+A CV screening tool at Amazon preferentially hired men even after explicit references to gender, race, and sexual orientation were removed from the dataset [20].
+Algorithms for crime prediction typically rely on historical crime data in which ethnic minorities are over-represented.
+Even using online proxies to remove sensitive characteristics continues to lead to biased decisions [19, 21].
 Such systems can have a drastic impact on the lives of real people.
-For example, minority groups have an increased likelihood of being stopped and searched by the police, based only on immutable characteristics which they cannot control [2].
+For example, minority groups have an increased likelihood of being stopped and searched by the police, based only on immutable characteristics which they cannot control [22].

 Generating datasets based on emerging data can also lead to biased results.
-Bender et al. [5] describe the experience of collecting data through the internet: "white supremacist and misogynistic, ageist, etc. views are over-represented in the training data, not only exceeding their prevalence in the general population but also setting up models trained on these datasets to amplify biases and harms further."
-Women are also underrepresented on platforms used for data collection [4], which results in decisions based on male-skewed data sources.
+Bender et al. [7] describe the experience of collecting data through the internet: "white supremacist and misogynistic, ageist, etc. views are over-represented in the training data, not only exceeding their prevalence in the general population but also setting up models trained on these datasets to amplify biases and harms further."
+Women are also underrepresented on platforms used for data collection [23], which results in decisions based on male-skewed data sources.
 Although issues of historical bias and non-representative sampling continue to be an issue, they are not the focus of this paper.
-Rather, we aim to investigate the underexplored potential impact of bias within the people labeling data to generate biased datasets.
+Rather, we aim to investigate the under-explored potential impact of bias within the people labeling data to generate biased datasets.

 Sampling bias has also been identified in face annotation tasks.
-Da Silva and Pedrini [54] found that an emotion classifier trained on one cultural group was inaccurate when used on a different cultural group.
-Scheuerman et al. [51] recommend embedding race and gender information into databases and classifications to increase transparency.
+Da Silva and Pedrini [24] found that an emotion classifier trained on one cultural group was inaccurate when used on a different cultural group.
+Scheuerman et al. [25] recommend embedding race and gender information into databases and classifications to increase transparency.